Called "The Ad LIbrary," Google is tracking political ads across its platforms to increase transparency. This is bad news for Teddy Maynard.

 Not “what’s their stance on X?”

 While their positions were part of the discussion, inevitably, it came down to who was liked more.
-Or, who was less of a horrible person?
+If someone disliked both candidates equally, the question became who was less of a horrible person?

-Both had their flaws, and some of those flaws were more widely broadcasted than others.
+Both had their flaws, and some of those flaws got broadcast louder than others.
 Both had their skills and strengths.
 Ultimately, it was about which person was a better person.

 When evidence surfaced that maybe someone, from outside the US, had been working to disrupt the election, things got worse.